Developer122436/activitiesWebApp/README.md

 .Net Core Web API, Azure, VS Code, React-Hooks, TypeScript, REST, MSSQL and more.

-To view the system , access the web app with the following user email and password:
+To view the system, access the web app with the following user email and password:

 * User: bob@test.com
 * Password: Pa$$w0rd